daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 #### The user must be able to view the text being read aloud.

+The user must be able to see the text that is being read aloud, and the display must automatically update to keep the spoken text in view.
+The techniques for changing the text in display might include scrolling the text to keep the text being read in the centre of the display, or displaying a new screen of text and starting again at the top.
+Note that users may be reading with large text, so additional care should be taken to consider that the complete text of the first and last sentence may not be in view.
+The user should be able to see the text being read.
+If starting from the top of the display then the read aloud should start from the first visble text in view (that is, should not read text that is not visible).
+The display should promptly update to always show the text being read, even if this is partway through a sentence at the bottom of the display.

-The user must be able to view the text on the display as the read aloud position continues beyond the text initially visible.
+The user could have the ability to move to a different part of the text whilst the read aloud continues.
+If viewing a different part of the text the user should be able to initiate the read aloud from a part of the text they select.

-The user could have the option for read aloud without text display (eg on the lock screen)
+The user could have the option to use read aloud without the text displayed.

 Priority: Must-have